frc5024/webdocs/docs/lib5k/drivekinematics.md

 AHRS gyro = new AHRS(Port.kMXP);
 ```

-We will also need to get a `LocalizationEngine` instance to work with
+We additionally will need to get a `LocalizationEngine` instance to work with
 ```java
 // Get the current LocalizationEngine instance LocalizationEngine le_instance = LocalizationEngine.getInstance();